naivelogic/Image_Similarity_in_Marvel_MCU/README.md

 ### Algorithm & Experiments

 In order to perform the similar inmage search, below are some of the algorithms used to determine which K images in the database is _similar_ to queried image.
+* __Mean Squared Error__ - calculates the average squared differences (viz. errors) between images.
+The closer MSE is to 0, the more similar.
 * __Structural Similarity (SSIM) Index__
 * __Locality Sensitive Hashing (LSH)__
 * various methods of __CNN distance feature extraction__, such as:Euclidean, Cosine, CityBlock, Manhattan and L2 regularization